Cancellations, Changes & Refunds

 Registrations received less than 10 business days prior to the first class meeting, including same-day registrations, are considered final and are nonrefundable.

 Check refunds are processed after all classes have met twice.
 Approximately 10-14 days after paperwork is transferred to the accounting department, refund checks are mailed.

 All children attending classes in the 4–6 age group must be escorted to and from the classroom by their parent/guardian for each class meeting and will not be released to a sibling.
 Children attending classes in the 6–8 age group and older may be dropped off no more than 15 minutes early at the covered door located near the corner of Bayard and Bartlett streets (entrance on Berthea).
 Junior School staff are unable to supervise and will not be held responsible for children dropped off more than 15 minutes prior to the start of classes.

 Parking is not allowed curbside at the student drop-off area.
 Free parking is available in the ground-level parking lot adjacent to the Junior School entrance.
 Space is limited.
-Additional free parking can be found in the museum’s parking lot across Montrose Blvd.
+Additional free parking can be found in the Museum’s parking lot across Montrose Blvd. from the Junior School, at the corner of Montrose and Bartlett.
+Please refer to the map on the back cover.
 Street parking is available in the surrounding neighborhood.
-Observe and comply with all “No Parking” signs/regulations when parking on the street.
+Observe and comply with all “No Parking” signs/ regulations when parking on the street.

 The School encourages its students to leave all valuables and all personal or sentimental items at home.
 The MFAH is not responsible for loss of or damage to a student’s valuables or personal items.